ellx-hub/docs/index.md

 #### Working with arrays and objects

-A node of the calculation graph can be any JS object, including functions, objetcs, or arrays.
+A node of the calculation graph can be any JS object, including functions, objects, or arrays.
 JS objects and arrays may be expanded in 2d using <kbd>Shift-Alt-Down/Right</kbd> shortcuts.

 | Expression  | Value     |
 |:------------| ---------:|